lukaszsobala/bvm/README.md

 ```
 bvm/bvm gui
 ```
 Right now it is quite basic, but functional.
-It might stay that way, might not.
+It might stay that way, it might not.
 Much of BVM's future depends on how much of an impact it makes in the community.
-If nobody uses it, then I will leave it to rot as with past projects that I thought were cool but nobody else did.
+If nobody uses it, then it will be left to rot, just as has happned with past projects that I thought were cool but nobody else did.

 ### Tips:
 - Use an ARM 64-bit Linux OS with the `kvm` kernel module enabled.
 This is a hard requirement.